 In some instances a poster will be anonymous or pseudonymous (i.e. they will use an alias).
 We can advise you on your options, including asking intermediaries such as Facebook to remove the offending content or the scope for seeking a type of court order known as a Norwich Pharmacal Order requiring the disclosure of information which might identify the poster.

 We will also consider other potential causes of action.
 These include:

 - The misuse of private information and/or breach of confidence, where there has been a breach of your privacy or confidence.

-- Breach of data protection rights under the General Data Protection Regulation ('GDPR') and Data Protection Act 2018.
+- Breach of data protection rights under the UK General Data Protection Regulation ('UK GDPR') and Data Protection Act 2018.